Towards Porting Operating Systems with Program Synthesis: Writing specifications in

 Each \ale file (\circled{A} in \autoref{fig:overview}) provides a \MI specification for a single piece of \MD functionality in terms of its effects on an abstract machine.
 This allows specifications to reason about the underlying machine state that is relevant to \MI code without having to know \MD details.
 We assume that these specifications are written by OS designers with general knowledge of machines, but not in-depth knowledge of all the architectures to which their system will eventually be ported.

 We call the unit of \MD functionality in an \ale file a \emph{block}.
-A block is a sequence of assembly instructions that has a single entry point, no backward branches to code in the block, and either zero or one branch to code outside the block.
+A block is a sequence of assembly instructions that has a single entry point, no backward branches to code in the block, and optionally a single branch to code outside the block.
 The specification consists of four parts: 1) preconditions, 2) postconditions, 3) let-bindings, and 4) frame conditions.
 The precondition describes the \emph{initial state} of the abstract machine immediately before the block executes.
 The generated code may assume that the precondition is true and can behave in arbitrary or undefined ways if the precondition is false.
 The postcondition describes the \emph{final state} of the abstract machine immediately after the block executes.
 Provided that the precondition was true, correct generated code (in our case a sequence of assembly instructions) must guarantee that the postcondition is true after it executes.
-Let bindings are evaluated against the initial state and allow the post-condition to refer to the initial state.
+Let-bindings are evaluated against the initial state and allow the postcondition to refer to the initial state.
 Frame conditions specify what machine state may be modified.
 An \ale file may include other files, enabling reuse of declarations shared across multiple OSes.

 The rest of this section describes the mechanisms by which \ale permits \MI specification of \MD functionality; \ale syntax and semantics appear in Appendixes \ref{sec:ale_lang} and \ref{sec:ale_check}.